OS-Scientific-SIG/academic-and-research-clouds/README.md

-# academic-and-research-clouds
+# Academic and research clouds using OpenStack

-Academic and research clouds using OpenStack
+WIP